-If special language rules are in effect for a tournament, loud swearing warrants a technical foul.
-At your discretion, TMF or PMF may be assessed for swearing if directed at an opposing player or coach, or any spectator, Observer or linesperson.
+At your discretion, TMF or PMF may be assessed for swearing if directed at an opposing player or coach, or any spectator, Observer, or linesperson.
+Technical fouls will be issued for general, undirected swearing in accordance with any specific written guidelines for a given tournament.